BGZHU1/find_political_donors/README.md

-        a. for the incoming data stream : for each key pair, create key/objects  mapping to store running results .
+        a. for the incoming data stream :

+        I.for each key pair, create key/objects  mapping to store running results .

-        for the running median, using min/max heap for the sorting efficiency
+        II. for the running median, using min/max heap for the sorting efficiency